HDLMake/hdl-make/docs/index.rst

        "git":"git@github.com:user/module4.git@@a964df3d84f84ef1f87acb300c4946d8c33e526a"

 .. note:: if the requested Git repository is declared as a ``git submodule`` too and we do not provide an extra ``::`` or ``@@``  modifier in the ``Manifest.py``, ``hdlmake`` will read the desired commit id from the respective submodule declaration and will checkout this code revision right after the repository is cloned.

+Finally, the GITSM is just a standard Git repository and operates in the same way.
+The only difference with a standard Git repository for ``hdlmake`` consists in that once a GITSM module has been cloned, a recursive ``git submodule init`` and ``git submodule update`` process will be launched for this repository.

 Now, if we run the ``hdlmake fetch`` command from inside the folder where the top Manifest.py is stored, hdlmake will read the local, SVN and GIT module lists and will automatically clone/fetch the remote SVN and GIT repositories.
 The only issue is that the modules would be fetched to the directory in which we are placed, which is not very elegant.
 To make the process more flexible, we can add the ``fetchto`` option to the manifest in order to point to the actual folder in which we want to store our remotely hosted modules.